David Neitz

 Neitz was appointed captain of Melbourne in 2000, and on 8 April 2005 he broke the club record for most games captained (previously held by Garry Lyon with 112 games as captain).
 He has been an All-Australian in 1995 and 2002, and played for Australia in the 1998 International Rules Series and 2002 International Rules Series against Ireland.
-In 2002, Neitz also won his first Melbourne Best and Fairest Award, the Keith 'Bluey' Truscott Medal.
+In 2002, Neitz also won his first Melbourne Best and Fairest Award, the Keith 'Bluey' Truscott Medal, along with the Coleman Medal, for kicking the most goals of any player in that season.

 On 8 April 2005, Neitz played his 250th career AFL game, and in 2006 signed a two-year contract extension seeing him through to the end of 2007.
 Neitz became Melbourne's all-time leading goal-kicker on 19 May 2006, surpassing Norm Smith's previous record of 546 goals.
 Two weeks later, he broke Robert Flower's long standing record of 272 games, making him the longest serving Demon in history.
 He played his 300th AFL game for the Demons in the defeat against Collingwood on 17 August 2007.
 He is one of only two players to play as many games for the Melbourne Football Club, the other being Nathan Jones.

+Neitz now sits on the AFL Tribunal jury, adjudicating on high-profile cases that arise during the regular season.